syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/03.connect-two-subnets-with-each-other/docs.en.md

 ## Conclusion

 You connected two subnets, so they can communicate with another.
-You also set up our own host routes and got to know the networking settings in the dashboard.
+You also set up your own host routes and got to know the networking settings in the dashboard.